ln-komandur/linux-utils/Reinstall-ubuntu-flavors.md

 ## Create the second user
 ### Use the same username as the previous installation
-1. `sudo adduser seconduser # Provide username, password, Name of User, etc. when prompted`
+1. `sudo adduser seconduser` #Provide username, password, Name of User, etc. when prompted
-2. `sudo chsh -s /bin/bash seconduser # Set bash as the shell for the second user too`
+2. `sudo chsh -s /bin/bash seconduser` #Set bash as the shell for the second user too

-### Add the second user to group of the first user to share common files
-`sudo gpasswd -a seconduser firstuser`

 ## Bluetooth applet that supports receiving files - Lubuntu 20.04
 1. `sudo apt-get remove bluedevil`